Mitigating Heterogeneity-Induced Drift in Hierarchical Sign-Based Federated Learning: Hierarchical Edge--Cloud FL

 The hierarchical structure typically consists of two layers.
 The first (or top) layer enables communication between the cloud server and the edge servers, which function as intermediate aggregators.
-This layer is responsible for transmitting model parameters for the purpose of global aggregation.
+This layer is responsible for transmitting model parameters for the purpose of cloud aggregation.
 The second layer establishes connections between edge devices and their corresponding edge servers.
 Over the communication channel in this layer, devices exchange privacy-preserving updates with their edge servers, which then update the local models accordingly.
 This process mirrors the behavior of a conventional FL framework.
-We assume that communication between edge servers and the cloud server takes place over high-capacity backhaul links and is therefore ideal, leaving the device-edge uplink as the primary communication bottleneck.
+We assume reliable, high-capacity edge--cloud backhaul links, so their physical-layer impairments are not modeled.
+Nevertheless, edge--cloud synchronization is not cost-free, as each cloud aggregation incurs backhaul traffic, coordination overhead, and additional exposure of intermediate model updates.
+Thus, even though device--edge uplink is the main bottleneck, avoiding cloud synchronization after every local step remains beneficial.

 For our configuration, depicted in Fig.~\ref{fig:HierFedSignSGD}, we assume that the cloud server manages $Q$ edge servers, each of which is connected to its cluster of devices.
 For edge server $q$, we denote the device set by $\mathcal{V}^q$.
 Device $k$ in \(\mathcal{V}^q\) has access to the local dataset \(\mathcal{D}_{qk}\), which it uses to train its local learning model.
-Let us denote the loss function for a single sample as $\mathcal{L}(\mathbf{w}; \boldsymbol{\xi})$ where $\mathbf{w}$ is the model parameter vector and $\boldsymbol{\xi}$ is the sample vector containing the input and output values.
-Based on this, the local average loss function device $k$ belonging to edge server $q$ is
+Let us denote the loss function for a single sample as $\mathcal{L}(\mathbf{w}; \boldsymbol{\xi})$, where $\mathbf{w}$ is the model parameter vector and $\boldsymbol{\xi}$ is the sample vector containing the input and output values.
+Based on this, the local empirical loss function of device \(k\) associated with edge server \(q\) is defined as Accordingly, the global average loss function is defined as